solankiRahulFr/pesto_taskApp/README.md

 ## Contributing

-Contributions are welcome!
 If you have any suggestions, improvements, or feature requests, feel free to open an issue or create a pull request.

 License
 This project is licensed under the MIT License.